gbtami/pychess-variants/static/docs/grandhouse.md

 # ![Grandhouse](https://github.com/gbtami/pychess-variants/blob/master/static/icons/Grandhouse.svg) Grandhouse

 Grandhouse is a custom variant combining the rules of Grand chess with the drop rules of Crazyhouse.
 The same rules apply to both games.
-As this is considered a derivative of Capablanca chess, please check the Grand chess rules in its separate guide.
+As this is considered a derivative of Grand chess, please check the Grand chess rules in its separate guide.
 Crazyhouse rules are as below for a reminder.

 Given the larger board size, the rules are slightly different for the last three ranks.
 Pawns cannot be dropped in the last three ranks.